area9innovation/flow9/tools/dsl/readme.md

 In addition to rewriting using the e-graph, we should have a more predictable rewriting system for lowering phases where we do not have any costs.

+TODO:
+- Document the lowering step with code on the right hand side

+- Rewrite the compiler to be a lowering with blueprint as the language to run on the right hand side

 - TODO: Make it so we can write the Gringo lowering like this:

   	lowering= prepareDslLowering(gringo, ".",